 Appendix B. Glossary

-Acute Toxicity Test: A test to determine an adverse effect (usually lethality) on a group of test organisms during a short-term exposure (e.g. 24, 48, or 96 hours).
+Acute Aquatic Toxicity Test: A test to determine an adverse effect (usually lethality) on a group of aquatic test organisms during a short-term exposure (e.g. 24, 48, or 96 hours).

 Average Monthly Limit (AML)/Average Monthly Effluent Limitation (AMEL): The highest allowable average of daily discharges over a calendar month, calculated as the sum of all daily discharges measured during a calendar month divided by the number of daily discharges measured during that month.

-Chronic Toxicity Test: A test to determine an adverse effect (sub-lethal or lethal) on a group of test organisms during an exposure of duration long enough to assess sub-lethal effects.
+Chronic Aquatic Toxicity Test: A test to determine an adverse effect (sub-lethal or lethal) on a group of aquatic test organisms during an exposure of duration long enough to assess sub-lethal effects.

 Coefficient of Variation (CV): A standard statistical measure of the relative variation of a distribution or set of data, defined as the standard deviation divided by the mean, (also referred to as the relative standard deviation).